Azure/azure-openapi-validator/docs/tags-not-allowed-in-properties-bag.md

 ## How to fix the violation

-Either remove the 'tags' property from the properties bag or consider using a tracked resource.
+Either remove the `tags` from the properties bag or consider using a Tracked resource, which supports top-level `tags`.

 ### Valid/Good Example